danilobellini/audiolazy/README.rst

 eager evaluation done by most of these tools make it difficult, perhaps impossible, to use them for real time audio processing.
 To avoid such eagerness, one can make the calculations only when data is requested, not when the path to the data is given.
-This is the core idea in lazyness that
+This is the core idea in laziness that
 allows:

 - Real-time application (you don't need to wait until all data is